 We’re only a couple of weeks in so I won’t jump to any conclusions just yet.
 I’ll share more details about how these changes perform in my next update.

 This is all about building relationships, links, and more importantly, opportunities for our future.

 We obviously write about Spotlight on WP Mayor.
-We’re not here to bombard everyone with Spotlight articles or shoving it into any random post that performs well.
-Others have implemented such tactics (and they might work) but I don’t like that approach.
+We’re not here to bombard everyone with Spotlight articles or shove it into any random post that performs well.
+Others have implemented such tactics (and they might work) but I don’t agree with that approach.

 Spotlight is featured in a few relevant posts on WP Mayor and we also write some tutorials from time to time, apart from the occasional update like this one.
 It would be foolish if we didn’t utilize our own platform at all.

 Other blogs are just as important though, if not more important.
 So how do we choose which blogs to approach and how will they help us grow a WordPress plugin’s reach?